eweston722-del/hzd-encounter-generator/README.md

 ## Credits

-All credit for the used image resources goes to Guerilla Gamesa and Steamforged Games
+All images are provided by Guerrilla B.V. and Steamforged Games Ltd and used under their respective terms